frontBOI/mondial-relay/README.md

 }
 ```

-_This component has been completely developed using Typescript._

 ## Server

-The server utilities are separated in several functional domains.

-❗️**IMPORTANT**: the library sends requests to the **production** Mondial Relay API endpoint.
+❗️**IMPORTANT**: because Mondial Relay does not provide a separated test environement, the library sends requests to the **production** Mondial Relay API endpoint.
 Be sure to use test credentials for your development stage !

-### Setup

-You must have an account at [Mondial Relay connect hub](https://connect.mondialrelay.com) to obtain the values required to successfully request Mondial Relay's WebService.
-You can create an account [here](https://www.mondialrelay.fr/connexion-inscription/).

 ### Create shipment 📤